 Cheerwine Floats made with vanilla bean ice cream and amazing cherry flavored Cola are a delicious treat for the summer.
 This spin on a traditional float is an easy treat for those hot summer months.
-This post may contain affiliate links, read my full disclosure here.

 What the heck is a Cheerwine Float?
 I’m sure plenty of you have that question…unless you’ve been to North Carolina and tried a cute, yet chain, fast food restaurant known as CookOut.
 Well that was my first time ever trying Cheerwine and I had it in the form of a float.
 The float was delicious.
 I am obsessed.
 The end.